Kamran1819G/Perplexica/DEVELOPMENT.md

-# Development Setup with Hot Reloading
+# Development Guide

-This guide explains how to run Perplexica in development mode with hot reloading enabled.
+This guide explains how to run Perplexify in development mode with hot reloading enabled.

 ## Important Note: Docker Hot Reload Limitation